TimGoll/secrect_hitler_addons/README.md

 ## Draw and Discard Pile

 The draw and discard pile aren't done by myself.
 I use the _Secret Hitler Policy Draw and Discard Piles_ by _philipl_ on Thingiverse.
-They need to be scaled by **142%** in order to fit with the board game.
+They need to be scaled by **142%** in order to fit with the board game. <br>
+There is a remixed version of these in this repository.
+The drawpile was modified for easier drawing of cards and they are already scaled up.

 [[Download it from Thingiverse]](https://www.thingiverse.com/thing:1350881)